EliasNimlandLind/collaboration-organizer/README.md

-# Collaboration organizer
+# Collaboration organizer frontend

 ## About

 The website supports user registration and login, using hashes.
 A logged in user is able to store preferences, eg., choosen color scheme.
+The backend project can be found [here](https://github.com/EliasNimlandLind/collaboration-organizer-backend.git).

 ## Built using

 - JavaScript
 - HTML
 - CSS
-- bcrypt
-- cors
-- express
-  - express-jwt
-- jsonwebtoken
-- nodemon
-- node
-- postgres
-- uuid
 - nextui-org/alert
 - react
   - react-dom